scheduleonce/developer-center/docs/Webhooks/webhook-event-triggers.md

 * Bookings scheduled as part of a Session package follow the same webhook event trigger rules as single bookings.

-## Passing events to the webhook object
+## Passing Events to the Webhook Object

 To set the booking lifecycle event triggers for your webhook subscription, you must pass an array of events in the body of the HTTP request.
 [Learn more about configuring event triggers when you create a Webhook subscription](https://developers.oncehub.com/reference/create-a-webhook)